 Fig. 9

-The proposed road within the longitudinal connector is meant to reformulate the current function of vehicular containers on the streets of the Historic District, granting streets the status of public spaces par excellence, making them more affordable for the pedestrian.
-The plan is to broaden Quito Avenue, which cuts through the west side of the Historic District from 3 to 8 meters and increase its current width on one side by 5m along its 2.76-km route (from Forest Park to Santa Ana Hill).
+The proposed road within the longitudinal connector is meant to prevent the current problem of vehicles parking on the streets of the Historic District, thereby granting streets the status of public spaces par excellence, making them more comfortable for pedestrians.
+The goal is to broaden the Avenida Quito, which cuts through the west side of the Historic District from 3 to 8 meters and increase its current width on one side by 5m along its 2.76-km route (from Forest Park to Santa Ana Hill)..
 The sidewalk destined exclusively for pedestrian traffic would be 3.30m wide; a strip of vegetation with the tree species and urban furniture designated for each sector would be 1.50 m wide; an adjoining strip of vegetation that incorporates a bi-directional cycle path would occupy another 2.50; and the final strip would consist of a 0.70m plant border that serves as a protective barrier between the main road and cycle route (Figure 10).
 Theoretically, such a solution would make it possible to increase the amount of effective public space in the Historic Quarter by 38% (Garau, 2016).